-- P.F.
+- McKellips; just across Tempe Town Lake. - Hangover Hoagies great sub shop hidden inside of a liquor store on Terrace and Apache.
+The Third DUI is a fan favorite sandwich. - Harlow's Café A diner on University W of Hardy.
+Great Peaches 'N' Cream muffins! - Haji Baba's Very cheap but very delicious Mediterranean food Apache W of McClintock.
+Their chicken shawarma and gyro sandwiches have sustained many graduate students for decades - it's a Tempe institution at this point. - Khai Hoan A cheap but excellent Vietnamese (Apache W of McClintock). - Oregano's Everyone's favorite Italian, kitschy atmosphere, long lines (esp. weekend nights), south side of University, a little further west of Mill Ave and the railroad. - P.F.
 Chang's (Mill and University), Asian fusion - Pita Jungle Mediterranean cuisine with great vegetarian options (Apache, past Rural. east of campus; Also corner of University and Mill) - Phoenicia Cafe Good middle-eastern food, north of campus.
-Haji Baba is also great, on Apache between Rural and McClintock. - Port of Subs On College Ave. just north of University Dr. - Postinos Wine bar with great bruschetta and outdoor seating. \$20 Bruschetta board and bottle of wine deal Monday and Tuesday nights after 8PM! - Maskadores Taco Shop- Good Mexican place with awesome wet burritos and street tacos.
-(818 W Broadway Road, Tempe AZ 85282) - MyPie Fast, casual custom pizza place on College Ave. - Ramen Dozo- Fantastic ramen and sushi on McClintock and Southern.
+Haji Baba is also great, on Apache between Rural and McClintock. - Port of Subs On College Ave. just north of University Dr. - Postino Wine bar with great bruschetta and outdoor seating. \$25 Bruschetta board and bottle of wine deal Monday and Tuesday nights after 8PM, \$6 glasses of wine and \$5 for a pitcher of beer before 5 PM every day. - Maskadores Taco Shop- Good Mexican place with awesome wet burritos and street tacos.
+(818 W Broadway Road, Tempe AZ 85282) - Native Bar and Grill fun fact, the 'Native New Yorker' chain was founded in Arizona and one of its first locations (if not the first) is not far from campus.
+It's also only one still owned by the original founders and it's better than the others (1301 E Broadway Rd, Tempe, AZ 85282) - Mellow Mushroom Solid pizza on Mill Ave - MyPie Fast, casual custom pizza place on College Ave. - Ramen Dozo- Fantastic ramen and sushi on McClintock and Southern.
 More vegetarian options than most other ramen joints.
-Get the tonkotsu! - Rosita's Sit-down Mexican (good, not too expensive) at Hardy and University (North Side of University). - Sack's Great sandwich place (southeast corner of Mill and University) - Salut!
-Great place for happy hour and mixed American fare on E University, between Dorsey and McClintock.
-S'mores is a dessert option. - Shady Park pizza with nice outdoor seating (and 1 cent pitchers of beer during happy hour with any pie). - (University, just east of Mill) - Snooze AM great brunch place on College; go early or be prepared to wait (caveat: waiting includes free - coffee). - Subway On College Ave. just north of University Dr. - Thai Basil A great Thai place just west of campus (southwest corner of S. Farmer and University) - Venezia's Pizzeria on Southern Ave. and Mill Ave.
-One of the best reverse happy hours in Tempe. - Cheba Hut Sandwich place on University Dr. and Hardy Dr. - Daily Jam Chic little breakfast/sandwich spot on the northside of Mill Ave.
+Get the tonkotsu! - Rosita's Sit-down Mexican (good, not too expensive) at Hardy and University (North Side of University). - Sack's Great sandwich place (southeast corner of Mill and University) - Shady Park pizza and ramen with nice outdoor seating (and 1 cent pitchers of beer during happy hour with any pie).
+(University, just east of Mill) - Snooze AM great brunch place on College; go early or be prepared to wait (caveat: waiting includes free coffee). - Tasty Thai- Broadway.
+Delicious pad thai! - Thai Basil A great Thai place just west of campus (southwest corner of S. Farmer and University) - Thai Elephant- Located on University, One of the best Thai restaurants in the area.
+The owners are super friendly and you can't go wrong with their curries! - Venezia's Pizzeria on Southern Ave. and Mill Ave.
+One of the best reverse happy hours in Tempe, solid slice combo deals.